TranslationDecades-long track record in IP/Legal & Technical/Industrial Translation

 Technical Subject Matter Fields We Handle

-We have a translation track record in a wide range of fields, just some of which are indicated below.
-In addition, we have direct industry and research experience in the fields marked [E].
+We have a translation track record in a wide range of fields, just a few of which are show below, and we have direct industry and research experience in a number of these fields.

 - Energy/power generation/transmission & storage infrastructure